Road State Inference via Channel State Information: Performance Evaluation

 \subsection{\textbf{Hardware and Software Setup}}

 Even though there are commercial IEEE 802.11p modems, they only provide minimal access to the physical layer.
-For this reason, we prefer working with an open-source software tool, GNU Radio \cite{url:gnu-radio}, and build our receiver prototype using a software-defined radio.
+For this reason, we prefer working with an open-source software tool, GNU Radio \cite{url:gnu-radio}, and building our receiver prototype using a software-defined radio.
 X300 of Ettus Research with a TwinRX daughterboard is used for the experiments.
 We choose the TwinRX daughterboard since it is sufficient for the DSRC spectrum that is allocated from 5.850 to 5.925 GHz with 10 MHz subchannels \cite{DSRC_Stand}.
 Table \ref{tab:hardware} shows the hardware used in the experiment.

 GNURadio is a framework that contains signal processing blocks for software-defined radios.
 The authors in \cite{bloessl2013ieee} presented the first OFDM receiver for the GNU Radio which supports IEEE 802.11a/g/p and channel bandwidth up to 20MHz.
-We modified this implementation to enable us to obtain CFR values of subcarriers and the correct time of each packet reception.
-The time information is subsequently used to synchronize the packet reception time with the video records.
-While the receiver provides different algorithms for channel estimation, we use the least-squares channel estimation algorithm to estimate the channel frequency response vector using the long training sequence of the received packets.
+We modified this implementation to enable us to obtain the CFR values of subcarriers and the correct time of each frame reception.
+The time information is subsequently used to synchronize the frame reception time with the video records.
+While the receiver provides different algorithms for channel estimation, we use the least-squares channel estimation algorithm to estimate the channel frequency response vector using the long training sequence of the received frames.